Hiktron/Hizmos/journal.md

 Safe mode : the use can switch to it to use hizmos sfely 100% it doeasnt have any rf transimission or any type of jamming
 <img width="785" height="390" alt="image" src="https://github.com/user-attachments/assets/097415f4-92aa-4bfd-b87d-0474bd54d87a" />

+flashlight app : using the neopixel led at hizmos to be used as a flashlight and the colors could be configuered